-Many Overseas Students spend time socialising with other students and people from their own country and culture while they're in Australia.
+Many international students spend time socialising with other students and people from their own country and culture while they're in Australia.
 These people can make you feel accepted and you may be able to communicate much more easily with them than you can with the locals, particularly when you have just arrived.
 When everything around you is new and different, it can feel like a big relief to find people from your own country and cultural background.
 But remember, you need to be careful at first, until you get to know them better, just as you should with anyone else.
 Even though you may feel like you have a lot in common, remain cautious until you feel you know them reasonably well and can trust them.
-Crimes against Overseas Students are sometimes committed by people from their own culture.
+Crimes against international students are sometimes committed by people from their own culture.

-If you have any concerns or questions about someone you have met, or want to talk to someone about Australian mannerisms and communication "norms" (widely acceptable behaviour), make an appointment to talk it over you're your Overseas Student Coordinator or the Student Support Officer.
+If you have any concerns or questions about someone you have met or want to talk to someone about Australian mannerisms and communication "norms" (widely acceptable behaviour), make an appointment to talk it over with the International Student Coordinator.